 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

-COMMON BRAND NAME(S): Gamimune N, Gammagard, Gammar, Iveegam, Polygam, Sandoglobulin
+COMMON BRAND NAME(S): Gamimune N, Gammagard, Gammar, Sandoglobulin

 WARNING: This medication may cause serious (rarely fatal) kidney problems.
-The risk is higher in those who have kidney problems, diabetes, a serious blood infection (sepsis), a certain blood problem (paraproteinemia), or a severe loss of body fluids (dehydration), as well as in those who are older than 65 years or are taking other drugs that may harm the kidneys (e.g., gentamicin).
-Receiving this medication more slowly or using a less concentrated form of this drug may decrease the risk.
-Tell your doctor immediately if you notice shortness of breath, sudden weight gain, swelling of the hands/ankles/feet, a change in the amount/color of urine, or foamy/frothy urine.
+The risk is higher if you have kidney problems, diabetes, a serious blood infection (sepsis), a certain blood problem (paraproteinemia), or a severe loss of body fluids (dehydration), as well as if you are older than 65 years or are taking other drugs that may harm the kidneys (e.g., gentamicin).

 USES: This medication is used to strengthen the body's natural defense system (immune system) to lower the risk of infection in persons with a weakened immune system.
 This medication is made from healthy human blood that has a high level of certain defensive substances (antibodies), which help fight infections.
 It is also used to increase the blood count (platelets) in persons with a certain blood disorder (idiopathic thrombocytopenia purpura-ITP).
 Platelets are needed to stop bleeding and form blood clots.

-HOW TO USE: This medication is given by slow infusion into a vein as directed by your doctor.
+HOW TO USE: This medication is given by injection under the skin or slowly into a vein as directed by your doctor.